 Does this ring a bell?
 How many of you have never fought in front of your child?
 I won’t lie, we all have.
 But we have to try to never do so in front of our children.
 Parents are your safe space.
 More so than your home.
 They are the closest thing you have to a safety net and when you see your safety net shaking, you get scared.
 Even if you have never raised your voice in front of your child, they internalize how you, as parents, behave with each other.

 I’m just going to go ahead and say it.
 Any home, that has parents who believe in corporal punishment is an unsafe home.
 Anyone who thinks beating a child is okay is not okay himself.
 Anyone who thinks degrading one’s child is fine is not okay and amounts to abuse.
 Anyone who thinks bullying a child is fine is not okay either.
-Yes, bullying happens at homes too.
-In fact, that’s where most of the children learn bullying.
+Yes, bullying happens at home too.
+In fact, that’s where most of the children learn to bully.

 Excessively restraining children or letting them be in isolation for long periods of time is also child abuse.
 Your children are not your property to treat as you please.